Editor’s note: We admit that there’s a lot written out there about this topic.

 Whether you’re using infographics for lead generation or as visuals for your eLearning class, learn how to make an infographic design brief in the short video below.
 It’s easier than you think!

-Not all infographics are one size fits all.
-But the best infographics out there have a structure — a catchy introduction, a meaty middle, and a satisfying end (just like a good story).
+The best infographics have a structure — a catchy introduction, a meaty middle, and a satisfying end (just like a good story).

 Download the infographic on the basic infographic structure below or print it out as a quick reminder before starting your infographic adventures.